 This measure represents the operating costs for maintaining medium vehicles in the municipal fleet.
 It is based on vehicle km only.
 Conversion rates may be used to calculate costs only where km information is not available.
 Conversion rates may vary yearly and may impact on comparability.
 In addition, fuel costs and planned maintenance will impact the results causing fluctuations from year to year.
-NOTE: A reduction in fuel costs in 2020, followed by significant increases in fuel costs in 2021 contributed to fluctuations in direct costs for both years.
+NOTE: A reduction in fuel costs in 2020, followed by increases in both parts and fuel costs in 2021 and 2022 contributed to fluctuations in direct costs.

-Fleet and Management Services FLET329 - Direct Cost per Heavy KM (Municipal Equipment)
+FLET329 - Direct Cost per Heavy KM (Municipal Equipment)

 This measure represents the operating costs for maintaining heavy vehicles in the municipal fleet.
 It is based on vehicle km only.
 Conversion rates may be used to calculate costs only where km information is not available.
 Conversion rates may vary yearly and may impact on comparability.
-In addition, fuel costs and planned maintenance will impact the results causing fluctuations from year to year.
+In addition, the costs for vehicle parts and fuel as well as planned maintenance will impact the results causing fluctuations from year to year.